JJJ4032002/top-projects/ReadMe.md

 2. Make both all sites responsive
 3. Develop strategies for computer to beat human player more often by observing patterns of user choice and predictions
 4. Use grid for Etch a sketch
-5. Add feature to remove books from library

 ### Any suggestions or feedback?
 Feel free to let me know